Sebastián Lelio: Career

 Lelio's fourth feature film, Gloria, won the San Sebastián International Film Festival Film in Progress award in 2012.
 The film premiered at the Berlin International Film Festival in 2013, to excellent reviews, with lead actress Paulina García receiving the festival's prestigious Best Actress award.

 In his fictional work, Lelio favours the use of digital cinematography.
 Using improvisation, montage work, and scripts without dialogue, he created the short films Ciudad de maravillas, Carga vital, and 2 minutos.

 Lelio has been awarded the Guggenheim Fellowship and a German DAAD grant to develop his new projects.
 As a scriptwriter, Lelio has written or co-written all of his films (including short films), except The Year of the Tiger.

 In 2018, A Fantastic Woman won the Oscar for Best Foreign Film, making it the first Chilean film to win that honor.

 The Chilean Lelio's Oscar success was reported by the Argentinian press as the "Argentinian Director who won the Oscar".
 In an interview with Clarín in February 2018, he stated: "I was born in Argentina but technically I am not Argentinian, I am Chilean.
 My biological father is Argentinian but I was raised in Chile.
 I have a relationship with him and Argentina, place where I go often but in strict sense I am not Argentinian."

+In 2024, Lelio and other filmmakers signed a letter against Javier Milei's plans to cut funding of the INCAA.

+Favorite films

+In 2022, Lelio participated in the Sight & Sound film polls of that year.
+It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.